How to invest in buy altcoins on eToro

 Should you purchase altcoins using crypto?

-While it is true that you can purchase altcoins using crypto, whether or not you should do it will depend on a number of factors.
+While it is true that you can purchase altcoins using crypto, whether or not you should do it will depend on a number of factors, particularly relating to the flexibility of your chosen platform.

 • If permitted, the next step is finding out whether the platform allows you to make a purchase with the coins you currently hold.

-• Most platforms will allow you to buy altcoins with two of the biggest cryptocurrencies in circulation: Bitcoin and Ethereum.
+• Most platforms will allow you to buy altcoins with two of the biggest cryptos in circulation: Bitcoin and Ethereum.

 • In some cases, Ethereum may be the better option as it tends to be cheaper to transfer between exchanges than Bitcoin.

 • For lower-value altcoins, making a purchase with your low-value coins could be the best way to purchase.
-This’s because many trading platforms only show crypto to eight decimal places, which can make it very expensive or even impossible to purchase low-value coins with Ethereum or Bitcoin.
+This is because many trading platforms only show crypto to eight decimal places, which can make it very expensive or even impossible to purchase low-value coins with Ethereum or Bitcoin.

 Why would you decide to buy altcoins with cryptoassets?